deepset-ai/haystack/docs/_src/api/api/pipelines.md

    The default value is 'any'.
    In Question Answering, to enforce that the retrieved document is considered correct whenever the answer is correct, set `document_scope` to 'answer' or 'document_id_or_answer'.
 :param wrong_examples_fields: A list of fields to include in the worst samples.
-:param max_characters_per_wrong_examples_report: The maximum number of characters to include in the worst samples report.
+:param max_characters_per_field: The maximum number of characters to include in the worst samples report (per field).

 <a id="base._HaystackBeirRetrieverAdapter"></a>